jesse-ai/docs/docs/indicators/custom_indicator.md

 ## Custom Indicator Tutorial

-In this tutorial, we will convert [Elliott Wave Oscillator by Centrokom](https://id.tradingview.com/script/Q29rCz5S-Elliott-Wave-Oscillator/) that is originally written in Pine Script.
+In this tutorial, we will convert [Elliott Wave Oscillator by Centrokom](https://id.tradingview.com/script/Q29rCz5S-Elliott-Wave-Oscillator/) that is originally written in Pine Script to Jesse custom indicator.
 The following is the original implementation:
 ```js
 //@version=3
 study("Elliott Wave Oscillator")